 But what if these problems could be avoided?

 The truth is, many of these frustrating issues are self-inflicted by marketing agencies.
-In fact, there is often a simple fix for these problems which take little more than common sense to deploy.
+In fact, there is often a simple fix for these problems which takes little more than common sense to deploy.

 Let’s look at five problems facing web development agencies – and how to fix them: